 Follow the perimeter path around three sides of Haysden Water, then go under the A21 viaduct and over the flood embankment to continue alongside the eastern part of the Straight Mile.
 Turn left to cross the channel on Straight Mile Bridge, joining the Wealdway (WW).
 Go under the railway line, cross the New Cut on Friendship Bridge and head north-east alongside the water channel for over 1 km.
 On the far side of the country park turn right at a T-junction and follow the path under the Southeastern main line.
 Go around the edge of large playing fields and past Tonbridge Castle to Big Bridge in the town centre.
 Turn right onto the High Street to reach the station.

-On the other side of the bridge an inconspicuous path on the right makes a loop through the trees to a viewpoint across Haysden Water, but for the main route simply keep ahead on the main path, initially heading NE and soon with good views of this sailing lake.
+On the other side of the bridge an inconspicuous path on the right makes a loop through the trees to a viewpoint across Haysden Water, but there are soon good views of this sailing lake from the main path.
 Ignore all side paths and follow this perimeter path for 500m around three sides of the lake, eventually heading SSE parallel with the elevated A21.

 Where you can see the path rising up a slope 50m ahead, veer left across a patch of open ground underneath the viaduct.
 This leads to a grassy track with some plastic matting which crosses a stream at Botany Bridge.
 Climb up the flood embankment ahead, from the top of which you can see several paths into the trees ahead.
 Make your way onto the path just to the right of some low metal railings, which you will find are protecting a water channel flowing out of a culvert (the eastern part of the Straight Mile).